tc39/proposal-structs/README.md

 The two design principles that this proposal follows are:
 1. Syntax that looks atomic ought to be atomic.
 (For example, the dot operator on shared structs should only access an existing field and does not tear.)
 1. There are no references from shared objects to non-shared objects.
-The shared and non-shared heaps are conceptually separate, with references only going one way.
+The shared and non-shared heaps are conceptually separate, with direct references only going one way.

 ### WasmGC interoperability